jsnhall/jasonhall.io/content/blog/10-things-i-want-to-improve-learn-in-2019.md

 ---
 layout: blog
-title: Top 5 Things I want to be Better at in 2019
+title: Five Things I want to be Better at in 2019
 date: 2019-02-16T20:34:57.989Z
 tags:
   - improvement